JordanMartinez/purescript-jordans-reference/22-Projects/src/11-Table-of-Contents/ReadMe.md

 Run the following while in the `Projects/` folder.

-Currently, only there are no tests or benchmarks.
+Currently, there are no tests or benchmarks.

 ```bash
 # Build the program using either the ReaderT or Run implementation